hmyang0727/GyroDeblurNet/README.md

 │   └── GyroBlur-Synth_train_starting_point.txt: Starting point of images in the raw gyro data sequence ├── test (Test data)
 │   ├── avg_blur: Blurred images
-│   ├── sat_mask: Saturation masks for RSBlur pipeline (For detail, refer to the RSBlur paper) │   ├── sharp: Ground-truth images
+│   ├── sat_mask: Saturation masks for RSBlur pipeline (For detail, refer to the RSBlur paper).
+For the test dataset, saturations have already been added to the blurred images.
+│   ├── sharp: Ground-truth images
 │   └── GyroBlur-Synth_test_starting_point.txt: Starting point of each images in the raw gyro data sequence ├── gyro_train.txt: Raw gyro data sequence for the training data